ghotso/HAS-pCloud-Backup/README.md

 ## Requirements

 - Home Assistant 2025.1 or later
-- pCloud account with email and password
+- pCloud account (works with 2FA-enabled accounts)
 - Active internet connection for backup synchronization

 ## Authentication

-This integration uses **digest authentication** as documented in the [pCloud API documentation](https://docs.pcloud.com/methods/intro/authentication.html).
+This integration uses **OAuth2 authentication** as documented in the [pCloud OAuth2 documentation](https://docs.pcloud.com/methods/oauth_2.0/authorize.html).

-**⚠️ Note:** Accounts with two-factor authentication (2FA) enabled are not currently supported.
-See the [Important notice](#-important-two-factor-authentication-2fa) above for details.

 ### Security

-Digest authentication provides secure authentication without sending plain-text passwords:

-- **SHA1 Hashing**: Passwords are hashed using SHA1 before transmission
+OAuth2 provides industry-standard secure authentication:

+- **OAuth2 Flow**: Uses the authorization code flow for secure token exchange
 - **HTTPS Encryption**: All API communication uses HTTPS (SSL/TLS)
-- **Secure Storage**: Credentials are stored securely in Home Assistant's credential store
+- **Secure Token Storage**: Access tokens are stored securely in Home Assistant's credential store
-- **Token Management**: Authentication tokens are automatically refreshed when needed
+- **2FA Support**: Fully compatible with pCloud accounts that have two-factor authentication enabled
+- **No Password Storage**: Your pCloud password is never stored or transmitted to Home Assistant

-The integration follows pCloud's recommended authentication flow and ensures your credentials remain secure.
+The integration follows pCloud's OAuth2 flow and ensures your credentials remain secure.

 ## Troubleshooting

 ### Authentication Issues

-- **Invalid credentials**: Verify your email and password are correct
+- **OAuth2 authorization failed**: Make sure you complete the authorization flow in your browser
 - **Authentication failed**: Check that your pCloud account is active and accessible
-- **2FA enabled**: Accounts with two-factor authentication are not currently supported (see [Important notice](#-important-two-factor-authentication-2fa) above)
-- **Region mismatch**: Ensure you've selected the correct region (EU vs US) for your account
+- **Region mismatch**: The integration automatically detects your region, but you can verify it matches your account (EU vs US)
+- **Token expired**: If you encounter authentication errors, try removing and re-adding the integration

 ### Connection Issues